Light Yagami: Japanese film series

 Light relinquishes ownership of the Death Note to Kiyomi Takada.
 After Takada is caught, Light kills her to recover the Death Note, but it is taken by the investigation team.
 L states that he will test the 13-Day Rule, a fake Death Note rule designed to prove Light and Misa's innocence.
 Rem, knowing that L's actions will reveal Misa's identity as the second Kira, writes both L and his handler: Watari's names in the Death Note.
 Light then proceeds to write his father's name in the book, manipulating his father to return the confiscated Death Note.
 Light confronts his father, but Soichiro does not die.
 The investigation team members, including L, reveal themselves.
 Having already written his own name in the Death Note, thus negating Rem's actions, L tells Light that he had just written in a fake note.
 Light tries to write on a hidden piece of Death Note, but is shot by Matsuda, an investigation team member.
 Light tells Ryuk to write the team's names, promising to show him many interesting things, and begins to laugh.
 He stops, however, when Ryuk shows him that he had written just one name: Light's.
 Light tries to stop Ryuk, but merely passes right through him.
 As Light begins to succumb to the effects of the Death Note, Ryuk takes this opportunity to reveal to him that humans that have used the Death Note are barred from entering either Heaven or Hell, instead spending eternity in nothingness.
 Light dies in his father's arms, begging him to believe that he acted as Kira to put the justice, which Soichiro had taught him since his childhood, into practice.

-Several years after Light's death, however, it is revealed in the sequel film Death Note: Light Up the New World that Light secretly had a son, Hikari Yagami (夜神光 Yagami Hikari), who was expected to inherit a Death Note and carry on Kira's legacy.
-Teru Mikami's status as Hikari's appointed guardian implies that Misa Amane was the boy's birth mother.
-Mikami kills Hikari over control of the notebook, and is then killed by police officer Tsukuru Mishima who decides to use the notebook to continue Light's work in ridding the world of crime.
+Several years after Light's death, however, it is revealed in the sequel film Death Note: Light Up the New World that Light secretly had a son, who was expected to inherit a Death Note and carry on Kira's legacy.
+Mikami kills the son over control of the notebook, and is then killed by police officer Tsukuru Mishima who decides to use the notebook to continue Light's work in ridding the world of crime.
 During the course of the film, Mishima is eventually caught by the police and he willingly turns himself in and the notebook to the authorities, seemingly thus ending Kira's legacy.
-A mid-credits scene reveals a video recorded by Light addressing the film's events to have occurred just as he has expected them to, teasing his potential resurrection.
+A mid-credits scene reveals a video recorded by Light addressing the film's events to have occurred just as he has expected them to.

 American film

+In the American film adaptation, Light Yagami is adapted as two separate characters: Light Turner (portrayed by Nat Wolff) and Mia Sutton (portrayed by Margaret Qualley).